kubecost/docs/federated-etl.md

 Federated ETL gives teams the benefit of federating multiple Kubecost installations into one view without dependency on Thanos.

-For environments that already have a Prometheus instance, this ETL Federation may be preferred because the only dependency will be a single Kubecost pod for monitored cluster.
+For environments that already have a Prometheus instance, ETL Federation may be preferred because the only dependency will be a single Kubecost pod per monitored cluster.

 ## Kubecost ETL Federation diagram